 Our Pediatric Advanced Care Team has served as a model program for pediatric institutions around the United States.

-Wolfe and other members of the team participate in regional and national efforts to improve care for children with advanced illness.
+Rosenberg and other members of the team participate in regional and national efforts to improve care for children with advanced illness.

 The Pediatric Advanced Care Team's services include:

 PACT members will work closely with your child, family, and primary care team to develop a comprehensive quality-of-life care plan.
 We do not replace your child's primary care team; rather, we support treatment of the

 illness and at the same time strive for optimal quality of life.

 During your consultation, we will evaluate factors such as your child's feelings and health, your family's needs, and the care team's medical plan in order to make the best possible recommendations.
 Our clinicians can meet with your child and family at

 the hospital, at one of our outpatient facilities, or at your home.